 Kershaw joined Ricardo in early 2004, to help build the new consultancy business.
 Previously, he had spent several years with blue-chip global strategy consultancies and management roles in research and development, manufacturing and finance in the automotive industry.
 His education and background are in engineering and management, with an MA from Cambridge University and an MBA from Cranfield University in the United Kingdom.
 Now, after eight years in his role at RSC, Kershaw says he likes the fast-paced environment of consulting, trying to predict both the long-term trends that will drive mobility and the solutions that will support sustainable growth.

-How transportation is managed on the road will also have an impact on sustainable mobility, he says.
+How transport is managed on the road will also have an impact on sustainable mobility, he says.
 “The use of information technology for congestion management and safety will lead to improved fuel economy,” Kershaw explains.
-He adds that many people are starting to change their behavior and reduce their use of private transportation.
+He adds that many people are starting to change their behaviour and reduce their use of private transport.
 “The Internet has been a key enabler in this respect,” he says.
-“My annual car mileage has reduced from 32,000 kilometers [20,000 miles] eight years ago to 21,000 kilometers [13,000 miles] today.
+“My annual car mileage has reduced from 32,000 kilometres eight years ago to 21,000 kilometres today.

 “People will have different cars for different reasons,” Kershaw continues.
-“People will pay in different ways for car transportation.
+“People will pay in different ways for car transport.
 We may already be witnessing the demise of the general-purpose car.”
-The emergence of pay-per-month schemes for car use and paying only when you need personal transportation are just two examples of innovative transportation solutions.
+The emergence of pay-per-month schemes for car use and paying only when you need personal transport are just two examples of innovative transport solutions.

 Kershaw says that ever-tightening emission legislation will continue to stimulate automotive companies to innovate.
 With companies maintaining their research and development budgets despite the economic climate, Kershaw sees continued opportunities for the development of good products and technology that can make important contributions to a better mobile world.